TKleb/CloudInf-LinuxNetworking/2. OSPF Routing/README.md

 ```console
 sudo hostnamectl set-hostname "hostname"
 ```
 In addition to make the hostname persist after a reboot edit the file /etc/cloud/cloud.cfg and set the variable "preserve_hostname" to true.
-Log out of the Linux System to see the right hostname in your terminal: "ins@hostname"
+Relog into the Linux System to see the right hostname in your terminal: "ins@hostname"

 And check if the hostname changed correctly by using:
 ```console